donkirkby/live-py-plugin/CONTRIBUTING.md

 Run the commands listed in `.travis.yml` in the section "script:" manually to check for compiler warnings and test regressions.

+## Adding Support For a New Editor ##

+If you want to use live coding with a new editor, you can add basic support with two features:

+First, launch a process like this:

+    python plugin/PySrc/code_tracer.py

+Then pass the source code from the editor as the standard input for that process, and capture the standard output.

+Second, display that standard output beside the source code, and keep the two windows synchronized as they scroll up and down.

+If you use your editor's plug-in system to package that up with the four files in the `PySrc` folder, then you're ready to publish your first release.

+To add more features, look at the options by running:

+    python plugin/PySrc/code_tracer.py -h

+The canvas commands are for turtle graphics: `bgcolor`, `create_line`, `create_polygon`, and `create_text`.
+Look at `SplitFileEditor.TurtleCanvas` in the `pycharm` project for an example.

+The driver command and arguments let you use another script or unit tests to call the live coding file.

 [issues]: https://github.com/donkirkby/live-py-plugin/issues?state=open
 [g+]: http://google.com/+donkirkby
 [pde]: https://eclipse.org/pde/